caburj/kwartrack/NOTES.md

 * [ ] Prettify the date section.

-* [ ] fix: Resetting the transaction form doesn't work when making a transfer.
-  - It's the same problem in the Partition dialog form, that's why it's many visible input elements at the moment.

-* [ ] Horizontal scroll for the transactions table.

 * [ ] Allow changing the color of each partition and category.

+* [ ] Allow editing amount, description and date.
+  - Clicking the date will show the date picker.
+  - Amount and description is rendered as input.
+    - Update the transaction at onBlur.

+* [ ] Rename repo to "kwartrack".

+* [ ] Authentication.

-# IDEA
+# IDEA / NICE TO HAVE (MAYBE)

 * [ ] Each transaction row should be a different query.
   - One query to ask for the ids of the transactions to display.